Gidion's Knot by Joanna Adams

 “An eloquent study of people caught between the competing demands of reason, morality and family…harrowing…a narrative that is as elegant as it is chilling." —Washington Post. "…heart-stopping…the show has pathos and suspense in bucketloads…Within a lean 80 minutes, the show raises profound questions about parenting and education and documents the gut-wrenching force of maternal loyalty." —Washingtonian

-Opening September 19, Gidion’s Knot by Johnna Adams runs Thursdays, Fridays and Saturdays until October 5 at 7:30 pm.
+Opening September 19 at a special 8:30pm start time, Gidion’s Knot by Johnna Adams runs Thursdays, Fridays and Saturdays until October 4 at 7:30 pm.
 A special Sunday matinee on September 21 begins at 2pm.